Freeport Looks Like A Great Buy

 I largely believe traders think copper is a "show me" story.
 Copper received a large boost back in November when President Trump was elected because he had campaigned on the promise to provide a massive increase in infrastructure spending, yet the recent setback in his efforts to get a healthcare reform bill passed have caused investors to scale back their expectations about this administration's ability to get key policies through.
 The delay in any sort of substance on tax reform, for instance, has caused investors to curtail expectations and that logic directly applied to the proposed infrastructure spending increase.
 Thus, copper has been trading down.

 Additionally, taking a look at LME inventories, if these continue to decline then perhaps copper will see a sustained uptrend.
 Inventories are low enough right now where an increase in copper prices is warranted.
 In fact, LME inventories are near the lowest level in the past five years.
 Is there room to fall further?
 Absolutely as back in 2007 and 2008, inventories were below 200 kt.
 If inventories were to revert to those levels, we'd see copper absolutely surpass $3.00/lb and potentially even higher.
-So, inventories are bullish for inventories right now and a strong reason behind why copper prices haven't fallen further in recent months.
+So, inventories are bullish for investors right now and a strong reason behind why copper prices haven't fallen further in recent months.

 Source: InfoMine

 Freeport has had some unfortunate complications over the last two months, which is why the stock has been underperforming.
 The slide in copper prices hasn't been nearly as drastic as the slide in FCX.
-A large dispute with the Indonesian government has caused Freeport to have to scale back production, costing them nearly $1 billion in revenue.
-In light of their Q4 2016 bottom line margin being 7.39%, that's $74 million in net income the company has lost because of this dispute.
-Both entities are now losing money because Freeport pays the Indonesian government royalties and these payments have been less over the past couple of months because of the scaled down production.
+A large dispute with the Indonesian government has caused Freeport to have to scale back production, costing the company nearly $1 billion in revenue.
+In light of its Q4 2016 bottom line margin being 7.39%, that's $74 million in net income the company has lost because of this dispute.
+Both entities are now losing money because Freeport pays the Indonesian government royalties and these payments have been less over the past couple of months because of the scaled-down production.
 Thus, the slide in FCX's stock as of late is warranted, but as soon as a full resolution occurs, investors should be looking to buy this name.

 On that same line of logic, it's worth reiterating that the long-term outlook for copper prices is immensely positive based upon historical pricing.
 If these short-term conversations on inventories and policy timelines don't affect your long-term thesis, then by all means stay long FCX or another major copper producer as copper is still very close to its cyclical lows.
-It's only just recovered a fraction of what it has lost over the past five years and that's a cause to be bullish over the long-term.
+It's only just recovered a fraction of what it has lost over the past five years and that's a cause to be bullish over the long term.

 Source: StockCharts